ParagAB/International-Movie-Datawarehouse/README.md

     stg_ml_tables.sql

-2. Opend Talend and setup your database connections and input file connections
+2. Open Talend and setup your database connections and input file connections

 3. When the connections are successfull run the main job